janbaer/presentations/webperformance/content.md

 feels are very different things.**]

 - 100ms: Feels instantaneous, no special feedback is necessary, display the result.
 - 1,000ms: Flow of thought stays uninterrupted but user will notice the delay.
-No feedback necessary during delays >100ms but
+No feedback necessary during delays >100ms
 - <1000ms.10,000ms: Limit for keeping user’s attention.
 Users will want to perform other tasks while waiting for the computer to finish; give feedback indicating when task expects to be done.